michael-betz/litex_test_project/zedboard/README.md

   3. configure it in GUI, Bank0 / 1 voltage = 2.5 V, clock0 100 MHz
   4. Save and close
   5. `zed/zed.srcs/sources_1/ip/processing_system7_0/processing_system7_0.xci`

+# remote litex_server
+`./litex_server` contains a minimal version of which can run on the zedboard.
+It only requires python3 installed.
+It needs sudo to open `/dev/mem`, so it is dangerous!
+It then connects to the general purpose AXI master (gp0) at address 0x43c00000.
+On the PL side, this is connected to an AXI to Wishbone converter to read and write the CSRs.